 By navigating to the “DOCS” section within the Revizto users can select between which integration their project 2D documents are contained within, and connect Revizto to those specific folders.

-Once connected, the user is able to select the 2D drawings to be imported to the Revizto project.
-This becomes a live connection where project teams are able to access the latest versions of drawings.
-These drawings become automatically updated overtime reflecting the documents contained inside the integrated file.
+Once connected, the user is able to select the sheets to be imported to the Revizto project.
+This becomes a live connection where project teams are able to access the latest versions of sheets.
+These sheets become automatically updated overtime reflecting the documents contained inside the integrated file.

 Below are links to short video tutorials relating to document integrations.